f4z3r/luatext/README.md

 # LuaText

-A small zero dependency library to print colored text to the console.
+A small library to print colored text to the console.

 ---